harbingerofme/R2Mods/Diluvian/README.md

 ## Changelog ##

+* **1.0.3** Added some intermod compatibility.
+No balance changes, I'm quite happy where it is now.
 * **1.0.2**: `   ` -> `Player Luck: Reduced in some places.`. *Get off your high horse, lucky boy.*
 * **1.0.2**: `Player  Health Regeneration: -50%` -> `Player  Health Regeneration: -60%` . *Was worried regen changes would screw with mine.
 They don't, but make it a bit more easier.
 We can't have that.*
 * **1.0.2**: `Shrine of Blood: Always 99%` -> `Shrine of Blood: Cost hidden`. *The blood shrine cost was always intended to be a flavor thing.
 But you know what's more fun?
 Not knowing how much life you're going to pay. *